pombase/website/src/docs/faq/how-can-i-find-s-pombe-orthologs-for-species-other-than-human-and-s-cerevisiae.md

 # How can I find *S. pombe* orthologs for species other than human and *S. cerevisiae*?
 <!-- pombase_categories: Orthology,Finding data,Tools and resources -->

-For orthologs that are not manually curated by PomBase, we suggest a few
+For orthologs that are not manually curated by ${database_name}, we suggest a few
 approaches:

 **DIOPT**